Spectral shadows of a single GaAs quantum dot

+A first characterization of the QD and its static charge state is carried out by recording PL spectra as a function of the gate voltage $V_G$.
+Figure~\ref{fig:band_structure_pl_map}(c) shows a collection of PL spectra of the studied QD for gate voltages ranging from -0.75\,V to 1\,V. Here, emission signatures corresponding to exciton complexes ranging from $X^{4+}$ to $X^{6-}$ are observed, with the most prominent transitions occurring for $X^+$, $X$, and $X^-$.
+Adjacent charge plateaus exhibit overlapping regions where the QD charge state is unstable and switches between two charge states.

-A detailed characterization of the QD and its static charge state is carried out by RF in dependence on gate voltage ($V_G$) and RF probe laser energy.
-Figure~\ref{fig:RF_E_Scan_2D} depicts the two-dimensional RF measurement revealing distinct charge plateaus for the positively charged trion ($X^+$), the neutral exciton ($X$), the negatively charged trion ($X^-$), and the double negatively charged exciton ($X^{2-}$) transition.
-The assignment of the transitions is confirmed by polarization and $V_G$ dependent PL measurements which yield a fine structure splitting of the neutral exciton of $1.6(1)\,\mu$eV and, as expected, no splitting for the negatively charged trion transition.
-In the following, we focus on the X$^+$, X, X$^-$, and X$^{2-}$ ground state transitions whereas the $V_G$ dependent PL measurements even clearly identify the ground state transitions of the QD charged from fourfold positively ($X^{4+}$) to sixfold negatively ($X^{6-}$) (see Appendix~\ref{sec:app_PL}).
+A more detailed characterization of the QD and its static charge state is carried out by RF, dependent on the gate voltage ($V_G$) and the RF probe laser energy.
+Figure~\ref{fig:RF_E_Scan_2D} depicts the two-dimensional RF measurement revealing distinct charge plateaus for the positively charged trion ($X^+$), the neutral exciton ($X$), the negatively charged trion ($X^-$), and the doubly negatively charged exciton ($X^{2-}$) transition.
+The assignment of the transitions is confirmed by the polarization and $V_G$ dependent PL measurements shown in Fig.~\ref{fig:band_structure_pl_map}(c), which yield a fine structure splitting of the neutral exciton of \qty{1.6(1)}{\micro\eV} and accordingly shows no splitting for the negatively charged trion transition.
+A comparison of the PL spectra with the corresponding RF spectra in Fig.~\ref{fig:RF_E_Scan_2D} reveals a significant Stokes shift for $X^{2-}$.
+This occurs because RF probes the $n=2$ absorption transition, while the PL arises primarily from the $n=1$ transition due to the rapid relaxation of the excited hole to $n=1$.

-The QD transitions in Fig.~\ref{fig:RF_E_Scan_2D} show a clear dependence on $V_G$ due to the quantum confined Stark effect.
-In general, the exciton transition energy, $E_X$, exhibits a linear and quadratic dependence on the local electric field amplitude in $z$-direction, $F_z$, according to~\cite{xu_manipulating_2008, fry_inverted_2000}:
+\sisetup{per-mode = single-symbol} In the following, we focus on the X$^+$, X, X$^-$, and X$^{2-}$ ground state transitions.
+The QD transition energies in Fig.~\ref{fig:RF_E_Scan_2D} show a clear dependence on the gate voltage $V_G$ due to the quantum confined Stark effect.
+In general, the exciton transition energy, $E_X$, exhibits a linear and quadratic dependence on the local electric field amplitude in the $z$-direction, $F_z$, according to~\cite{xu_manipulating_2008, fry_inverted_2000}: